 Many gardeners grow small palms in their living room, sunrooms, or kitchens.
 Palms can be kept outside in the summer and brought inside during the winter.
 Small palm varieties, such as beach palm and Sierra Madre palm, are suited to indoor growth.
 Solar Innovations® provides customized greenhouses tailored to gardeners interested in cultivating palms.

-Solar Innovations®’s palm houses are custom designed to meet the needs of specific plant collections.
+Solar’s palm houses are custom designed to meet the needs of specific plant collections.
 Aluminum, which will not rot, warp, rust, suffer termite damage, or require constant finish maintenance, is used in all Solar Innovations® greenhouses.
-Two story greenhouses are available for those that wish to grow exceptionally tall palms and can easily accommodate trees up to 20 feet in height.
+Two story greenhouses are available for those that wish to grow exceptionally tall palms and can easily accommodate 20′ trees.

 Banana trees, white bird of paradise, and Madagascar traveler’s trees are excellent companions to palm trees.
 A palm greenhouse can be attached to a building or be completely free-standing and utilize insulated, double pane glass.
 Palms can be grown in pots, on benches, or be planted directly into soil.
 Solar Innovations® offers benches for small and potted palm trees.
 This moves palms off the ground, can be cool at times, and allows for better air circulation.